 We will look at a few example problems and show how they can be solved using the affordances provided by different languages.

-I am a Principal Software Engineer at Key Technology and have been developing software for more than 20 years, mainly in Smalltalk, Ruby, and C++.
-I write about Courageous Software at http://randycoulman.com/blog/.
+Randy Coulman is a Senior Software Engineer at Zeal (@CodingZeal), an agile web development consultancy in Oregon.
+He's been developing software for more than 20 years, mainly in Ruby, Smalltalk, and C++.
+He writes about software on his Courageous Software blog at http://randycoulman.com/blog/.

 Ruby has never been renowned for its performance.
 We choose to love Ruby for its more admirable traits, like simplicity and expressiveness.
 But it turns out that we can have the best of both worlds by kicking the single-threaded model to the curb and using tried and true concurrency abstractions.